 The town itself is a little dated and run-down in parts (especially on the main strip leading to the lighthouse), but with its dusty roads, chilled out locals and pretty beach, La Paloma certainly gave us the sort of sandy-toed, salty-haired experience we were craving.
 Neighbouring La Pedrera is also a popular pick with a similar vibe and is walking distance away.

 great for: Lazy days, walking around barefoot and sipping mate, before enjoying the sunset with someone you love.
 However, in high season, you might be sharing all of that with hundreds of others.

 our travel tip: The sunsets here are incredible, so don't miss them!

 where we stayed: La Balconada Beach Hostel.
 Right next to the beach, this is one of few hostels in town and we really enjoyed our stay there.
 There's a small kitchen, a great, bright living room upstairs with a little balcony and lots of outdoor seating to hang out in the sun.
-We wouldn't recommend anywhere else - book your room here!
+We wouldn't recommend anywhere else.
+Find out more and check availability here.

 onward connections: The bus terminal is about 5-10 minutes walk from the main beach, and has departures to Cabo Polonio junction (1 hour), Rocha (45 minutes) and Montevideo (3 hours).